team-eternity/eternity/docs/readme.txt

 - Polyobject interactive portals don't support rotation, so only use them with translation motion.

+- Do not assume stable physical behavior when using polyobject linked portals to lead into other polyobject linked portals.
+Right now the only supported behavior is to use them as vehicles/service lifts/platforms.

 - Some momentary interpolation glitches occur when an attached horizontal portal surface passes through you.